 HSE Manager/H&S Advisors are responsible for:

-Ensuring that this procedure is maintained and communicated to all relevant DMS personnel.
+Ensuring that this procedure is maintained and communicated to all relevant [COMPANY NAME] personnel.

-Ensuring by means of induction, signage and information, that all employees are aware of the safe use of work equipment at all DMS sites.
+Ensuring by means of induction, signage and information, that all employees are aware of the safe use of work equipment at all [COMPANY NAME] sites.

 Understanding PUWER control measures.